m27315/git-lfs-wiki/Installation.md

 ### Debian and Ubuntu ###

+Ubuntu 18.04, Debian 10, and newer versions of those OSes offer a `git-lfs` package.
+If you'd like to use that and don't need the latest version, skip step 1 below.

 1. `curl -s https://packagecloud.io/install/repositories/github/git-lfs/script.deb.sh | sudo bash`
 2. `sudo apt-get install git-lfs`
 3. `git lfs install`